syncopika/funSketch/README.md

 thanks to William Malone's <a href='http://www.williammalone.com/articles/create-html5-canvas-javascript-drawing-app/'>fantastic tutorial</a>, which much of this work is based on.
 thanks to Johan Nordberg's <a href='https://jnordberg.github.io/gif.js/'>gif.js library</a>, which I use to generate the output for an animation.
 thanks to mr.doob's <a href='https://github.com/mrdoob/harmony'>harmony project</a> for some brush ideas.
+and much thanks to the many authors of various blogs, StackOverflow posts and other sources of related information I referred to, which probably helped save me a ton of time :).

 please note: this application is not meant to be supported on mobile devices.